Gbuomprisco/Gbuomprisco/README.md

 ### Hey!
 My name is Giancarlo.

-Im' a UI Engineering Consultant based in London, UK.
+I'm a UI Engineering Consultant based in London, UK.
 I'm particularly specialized in using Typescrupt, Angular, Stencil, Rx and Nest.

 Check out my blog at http://medium.com/@.gc